 I have been meaning to share this post with you guys, so has to give insight on living in China and what to expect, there is another post that I have written one to help anyone who would need it, read it here

-So I have been living in China for the past two and half years( but I am back home now), for a girl who hadn’t traveled outside her home country, I think I did pretty well in surviving, Lords know I had many doubters, because being an only child and parents who tend to spoil and bail you out of trouble, people thought I wouldn’t survive living alone and being able to stand on my own two feet.
+So I have been living in China for the past two and half years( but I am back home now), for a girl who hadn’t traveled outside her home country, I think I did pretty well in surviving, Lords know I had many doubters, because being an only child and parents who tend to spoil and bail you out of trouble, people thought I wouldn’t survive to live alone and being able to stand on my own two feet.

 I Lived in the south of China in a City called Guangzhou in the Guangdong Province.
 It is an up and coming city because everyone knows about Shanghai and Beijing.

 - First things first, it is true that you can’t see the sky in China cause of the fog and it is hard to breathe.
 The air is different than the one back one, am not saying I found it hard to breathe but I did notice, it smells different and most Chinese wear masks to help with the air.